ghinakhalda/Individu-Project/README.md

 # Individu-Project

 This is repository for individual small projects.
-It consists of EDA, Machine Learning, SQL, or any other projects.
+It consists of Tableau, EDA, Machine Learning, SQL, or any other projects.